alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ## Why executing at the edge matters

-This gives us a sharper meaning for “move effects to the edge.”
+This gives us a sharper meaning for "move effects to the edge."

 It does **not** mean every function that mentions `IO<T>` must live in `Main`, a controller, or a single application-service method.